• Skip to main content

 • Preheat your oven to 180C.
 Grease a 6" pan very well.

-• In a large bowl, combine all the dry ingredients - wholewheat flour, baking powder, baking soda, salt, cinnamon, nutmeg and orange zest.
+• In a large bowl, combine all the dry ingredients - wholewheat flour, baking powder, baking soda, salt, cinnamon, nutmeg, and orange zest.

-• Gently stir in the wet ingredients into the bowl of dry ingredients.
+• Gently stir the wet ingredients into the bowl of dry ingredients.
 Your mixture should be thick, not a soft dropping consistency.
-If seems too dry, add a tablespoon or two of milk.

 • If the cake starts browning on top and isn't cooked through, loosely cover with a piece of foil to prevent the top from burning.